 CommonBond offers one graduate student loan for all types of programs.
-While it has some of the lowest rates out there, it’s one of the few lenders that charge an origination fee.
+While it has some of the lowest rates out there, it also only has terms up to 15 years.
 Borrow as much as you need to cover your costs, pause repayments for up to 12 months if you hit hard times and apply for cosigner release after two years of repayments.

 Borrowers have a six-month grace period after they graduate or leave school.
 While you’re in school and during your grace period, you have a choice between four repayment plans:

 College Ave also offers a graduate student loan that you can use for any master’s, postgraduate, doctoral or professional degree.
 There are no origination fees, and you have a choice of terms ranging from five to 15 years.
 After making 24 on-time repayments in a row, you can apply for cosigner release.

 College Ave Graduate Student Loans come with a nine-month grace period after you graduate or leave school.
 While you’re in school, you have four repayment options:

 Citizens Bank offers separate student loans for graduate students, MBA students, law students and students studying to be healthcare professionals.
 Graduate students are limited to borrowing up to $150,000, but other professions can borrow as much as $350,000, depending on their program.

 It’s one of the only lenders that offers multiyear approval, meaning you can secure funding for your entire grad school education with just one application.
 Plus, if you have an account with Citizens Bank and sign up for autopay, you could save a cool 0.5% off your interest rate.